 Let’s look at these specs in more detail.

-The previous range of Mercedes-Benz Citan vans was available with three diesel engine options, however, the middle 1.5-litre four-cylinder 110 CDI boasting 95HP proved to be the top choice among drivers.
-This explains why the manufacturer decided to put all its eggs in this basket when working on the new generation of Citan vans.
+The previous range of Mercedes-Benz Citan vans was available with three diesel engine options; however, the middle 1.5-litre four-cylinder 110 CDI boasting 95HP proved to be the top choice among drivers.
+While the 110 CDI remains the core engine in the range, Mercedes-Benz has since expanded the line-up with the more powerful 112 CDI, which sits above it and is paired with an automatic gearbox.
 With 260 nM torque and front-wheel drive (FWD) across all models, the new Citan offers a pleasant driving experience with a high sense of quality.

 Furthermore, the van comes with a standard 6-speed manual gearbox, offering a mechanically precise-feeling action.
 Drivers can also opt for a smooth-shifting 7-speed automatic transmission at an additional cost.